Bad Boys for Life: Plot

-Isabel Aretas, widow of drug kingpin Benito, escapes from a Mexican prison with the aid of her son Armando.
-Isabel sends Armando to Miami, tasking him with recovering a substantial stash of money his father Benito had hidden, as well as assassinating the people responsible for his father's arrest and eventual death in prison.
-Isabel demands that Armando should also kill Detective Mike Lowrey, who is settled in Miami but save him for last.
-Mike accompanies his partner Marcus Burnett to the birth of his first grandson.
+Seventeen years after Johnny Tapia was taken down by Miami PD Detectives Mike Lowrey and Marcus Burnett, Isabel Aretas, widow of cartel kingpin Benito, escapes from a Mexican prison with the aid of her son Armando.
+Isabel sends Armando to Miami, tasking him with recovering a substantial stash of money Benito had hidden, as well as assassinating the people responsible for his arrest and eventual death in prison.
+Isabel also demands that Armando kill Mike last.

-Desiring to spend more time with his family, Marcus tells Mike he intends to retire, to Mike's chagrin.
-During a party celebrating Marcus's grandson, Mike is shot by Armando and left in a coma for months.
+In Miami, Mike accompanies Marcus to the birth of his first grandson.
+Marcus wants to spend more time with his family, so he tells Mike he intends to retire, to Mike's chagrin.
+During a footrace against Marcus to prove who is faster, Mike is shot by Armando and left in a coma for months.
 Chastised by Isabel for targeting Mike first, Armando continues to assassinate other targets on his list during Mike's convalescence.

-Following Mike's recovery, he is determined to seek revenge and unsuccessfully attempts to recruit the now-retired Marcus, causing a fall out between them.
+Following Mike's recovery, he is determined to seek revenge and unsuccessfully attempts to recruit the now-retired Marcus, which causes them to fall out.
+An informant gives Mike the identity of arms dealer Booker Grassie.
+Realizing that Mike will not heed orders to avoid the investigation, Captain Conrad Howard reluctantly allows him to work with the tech-driven team in charge, Advanced Miami Metro Operations (AMMO), led by Mike's ex-girlfriend, Lieutenant Rita Secada.

-Mike violently obtains the identity of arms dealer Booker Grassie from an informant.
-Realizing that Mike will not heed orders to stay away from the investigation, Captain Howard reluctantly allows him to work with the tech-driven team in charge, the Advanced Miami Metro Operations (A.M.M.O.), led by Mike's ex-girlfriend Rita.
-While the team surveils Grassie at an arms deal, Mike determines that the buyers intend to kill Grassie and intervene, but fails to save him.
+While the team surveils Grassie at an arms deal, Mike intervenes after determining the buyers intend to kill Grassie, but he fails to save him.
 Later, Marcus is called by Carver Remy, an old informant who believes the assassin is after him.

-Marcus contacts Mike and the pair travel to Carver, but are too late to save him.
+Marcus and Mike travel to Carver, but he is killed as they arrive.
 Armando escapes after a fistfight with Mike.

-Captain Howard later reveals his intentions to retire as well, offering advice to Mike that he needs to find a path forward in life.
-He is abruptly assassinated by Armando moments later.
-The captain's death pulls Marcus out of retirement, but he intends to work as a team with A.M.M.O.
+Captain Howard later reveals his intentions to retire, advising Mike that he needs to find a path forward in life.
+Moments later he is assassinated by Armando.
+The captain's abrupt death pulls Marcus out of retirement, but he convinces Mike to work as a team with AMMO.
 They track down Grassie's accountant, who leads them to Lorenzo "Zway-Lo" Rodriguez.

-They infiltrate Zway-Lo's birthday party leading to a destructive car chase.
-Armando arrives in a helicopter to rescue Zway-Lo but kills him when he blocks Armando's way to shoot the pursuing Mike.
+Infiltrating Zway-Lo's birthday party leads to a destructive car chase.
+Armando arrives in a helicopter to rescue Zway-Lo but kills him when he blocks Armando's way to shoot Mike.
 As he lines up a shot, Armando tells Mike "Hasta el fuego".
-Gunfire from Marcus creates cover for Mike, who falls into the water below.
-A.M.M.O. is shut down because of the failed operation.
+Gunfire from Marcus creates cover for Mike, who falls into the ocean below.

+AMMO is shut down because of the failed operation.
 In private, Mike reveals to Marcus that Armando may be his son.
-Before partnering with Marcus, Mike worked as an undercover officer in the Aretas cartel where he met Isabel.
+He explains that, twenty-four years ago, before partnering with Marcus, Mike worked undercover in the Aretas cartel where he met Isabel.
 They fell in love and intended to run away together, using "Hasta el fuego" as a made-up secret catchphrase.
 Mike ultimately remained loyal to the police, realizing how dangerous Isabel would become.
-Despite Mike's opposition, Marcus and A.M.M.O. join him in Mexico City to confront her.
-At the Hidalgo Palace, Mike meets Isabel and scolds her for concealing the truth from him.
-A shootout quickly ensues between A.M.M.O. and Isabel's men.
-Marcus shoots the pilot of Isabel's support helicopter, causing it to crash into the central lobby, and start a fire.
+Despite Mike's opposition, Marcus and AMMO join him in Mexico City to confront her.

+At the abandoned hotel, Mike meets Isabel and scolds her for concealing the truth from him.
+A shootout quickly ensues between AMMO and Isabel's men.
+Marcus shoots the pilot of Isabel's escape helicopter, causing it to crash and start a fire.
 Marcus confronts Isabel, while Mike tells the truth to Armando.

-Demanding the truth from his mother, Isabel confirms to Armando that Mike is his father.
-Realizing the task he spent a lifetime training for was a lie, Armando tries to reason with his mother, leading to Isabel inadvertently shooting Armando in the chest while aiming for Mike.
-Enraged, she attempts to shoot Mike, but Rita intervenes and shoots Isabel, sending her falling to her death into the flames below.
-Sometime later, Rita has been promoted to Captain, while Mike and Marcus are placed in charge of A.M.M.O.
-Mike visits a remorseful Armando in prison, offering him a chance to earn some redemption, which he accepts.
+In a fit of rage, Armando beats on him, who refuses to retaliate.
+He demands the truth from Isabel, who confirms that Mike is his real father.

+Realizing the task he spent a lifetime training for was a lie, Armando tries to reason with Isabel, leading to her inadvertently shooting him while aiming for Mike.
+Enraged, Isabel attempts to shoot Mike again, but Rita shoots her, and she falls to her death into the flames below.

+Sometime later, Rita is promoted to Captain, while Mike and Marcus are placed in charge of AMMO.
+Mike visits a remorseful Armando in prison and offers him a chance to earn some redemption on a new case, which he accepts.